About Us

 Highlights

-- Former Chief Financial Officer, Mission Veterinary Partners, responsible for leading finance, administrative, and support functions — raised more than $1.6B in equity and debt to fund business expansion.
+- Former Chief Financial Officer, Mission Veterinary Partners, responsible for leading finance, administrative and support functions – raised more than $1.6B in equity and debt to fund business expansion.

-- Former Chief Financial Officer for several PE-backed human healthcare businesses with aggressive growth strategies and successful exits.
+- Former Chief Financial Officer for several PE-backed, human-healthcare businesses with aggressive growth strategies and successful exits.

 My Why

 Since then, I’ve spent most of my career supporting founders, financial sponsors, and leadership teams of high-growth companies.
 I’ve worked in the trenches alongside entrepreneurs and operators who have made tremendous sacrifices to grow their businesses in an increasingly complex environment.
-While my support has primarily been strategic and finance focused, I’ve worn many hats - from IT to HR, from financing acquisitions to supporting operations.
+While my support has primarily been strategic and finance focused, I’ve worn many hats - from IT to HR, and from financing acquisitions to supporting operations.
 I thrive in environments where smart people align around a common goal and work together in pursuit of meaningful outcomes.

 Rapidly building and scaling a business takes a great deal of work, but with the right people, it can be incredibly rewarding.